Developing you to become a doctor

 - Perform specified clinical procedures

 - Manage medical emergencies

 - Work in partnership with patients, relatives and carers settings for shared decision making

 - Conduct novel research, appraising and summarising evidence and for use in clinical practice

 - Improve healthcare at individual and systems level

 You will develop:

-- a recognition of the need for you to work as part of an effective multi-professional team
+- Means and behaviours for working as part of an effective multi-professional team

-Disclaimer.
-This information is for indicative guidance only.
-Final details of our policies and practices are still being discussed and approved, subject to successful progress through the General Medical Council’s quality assurance programme.
-Final details will be published on this website by 1 September 2019.
+* Disclaimer: This information is for indicative guidance only.
+KMMS is a new medical school and the BS BM programme is subject to successful progress through the General Medical Council’s quality assurance programme.